|

 John Sheardowns.
 Two weeks later, another American joined his five compatriots.
 For 79 days, they lived there pretending to

 be visitors.
 I understand they're the best-read and the most skilled Scrabble players in all of North America.
-There

 were several tense moments in the weeks that followed.
 At one point, an article was imminent in a Montreal paper which would